jpmc3630/rps-multiplayer/README.md

-# rps-multiplayer
+# About

-This is a chat lobby for online browser based minigames.
+This is a chat lobby for online browser based minigames.<BR>
-So far, the only game available is Rock, Paper, Scissors.
+So far, the only game available is Rock, Paper, Scissors.<BR>

+## Tech
+Built with Javascript/jQuery, Bootstrap & uses Google Firebase Real-time database.

 ## Known issues
 Not mobile responsive